Certifying Incremental Quadratic Constraints for Neural Networks via Convex Optimization: Certifying Local Incremental Quadratic Constraints via Semidefinite Programming

-When specialized to certifying local Lipschitz continuity (see \eqref{eq: incremental qc nn}), Theorem \ref{thm: main theorem} essentially reduces to the local version of the main result of \cite{fazlyab2019efficient}.
-In \cite{fazlyab2019efficient} it is assumed that $\mathcal{D}_k = \mathbb{R}^{n_{k+1}}$ and hence, the resulting bound is for the global Lipschitz constant.
-In contrast, we restrict the space of multipliers to the reachable sets $\mathcal{D}_k$ to find a bound on the local Lipschitz constant.
-We describe this procedure next.
+When specialized to certifying local Lipschitz continuity (see \eqref{eq: incremental qc nn}), Theorem \ref{thm: main theorem} essentially extends the the main result of \cite{fazlyab2019efficient} to local Lipschitz bounds.
+In \cite{fazlyab2019efficient} it is assumed that the input set $\mathcal{C}_0$ to the neural network is $\mathbb{R}^{n_{x}}$ and hence, the resulting bound is for the global Lipschitz constant.
+In contrast, we assume a compact input set $\mathcal{C}_0 \subset \mathbb{R}^{n_x}$ and abstract the activation layers over the reachable sets $\mathcal{D}_k$ to find a bound on the local Lipschitz constant.
+Specifically, the best upper bound on the local Lipschitz constant in $\ell_2$ norm can be obtained by solving the following SDP,